machix/CapstoneProject/FinalTechnicalReport.md

 The next feature implemented was the addition of database interactions within the service.
 A Postgres database hosted on Amazon Web Services (AWS) was used to host the database.
 A database package was created to handle interactions between the service and database.
 In order to allow the client to retrieve data from the database, endpoints were created that allowed the client to perform GET, POST, and DELETE http request.

 As each feature was added to the service, a demonstration of this functionality was added to the React App.
 In order to save polygons in the database the PostGIS extension was needed.
 This extension allows one to save geometrical shapes in the database.
-This was my first large project using Go as the development language.
-Coming from an OOP background, learning best practices for the language was a valuable learning process.
+Query syntax for a PostGIS database is significantly different from a regular SQL database.
+I didn’t research this extension before using it, so I had to learn how to properly query the database and work with geometric shapes.
+Integrating PostGIS into the project took longer than anticipated.

 In a true microservice the functionality of the user and client would be separated into different services, but due to time constraints and project scope they were coupled with the geofencing functionality as one microservice.

-As previously mentioned, project features were ranked as A, B, and C using a priority system.
+In the proposal project features were ranked as A, B, and C using a priority system.
 There were three levels of priority, with A being essential, B being want to implement, and C being extensions or extras.
+As displayed in the chart below, I was able to finish all of the critical aspects of the project.

 ![featuressss](https://user-images.githubusercontent.com/13584530/39502875-a7f57c5a-4d90-11e8-9d39-890a188b9935.png)
 FIGURE 5.
 FEATURE RESULTS

+This was my first large project using Go as the development language.
+Learning best practices for the language was time consuming, but a valuable learning process.
+This had a small impact on my productivity.
+Working to make a user-friendly interface within the React application took longer than anticipated.
+Demonstrating a working project at the end of our development process was necessary, but in the future I would research more time-efficient ways to build a user interface to demonstrate the service functionality.

+The algorithm that is used in the geofence package is the recursive hash filling algorithm discussed in the background section.
+This algorithm works best for queries of a large number of points in a polygon.
+As the number of polygons increases, this algorithm will be faster than the ray casting algorithm, but will not scale as well as others discussed in the background section of this report.
+I was able to begin coding the QuadTree data structure, but didn’t have time to finish the data structure or an algorithm to utilize the tree.

 ## Conclusion